umakshibhardwaj94/dotnet-core-demo/README.md

             Its an entry Point for the application.

     When Main() Method configures ASP.NET Core and starts it and at that point it becomes an ASP.NET core web application.

+    InProcess Hosting delivers significantly higher request throughput than OutProcess hosting.
+Inprocess hosting use w3wp process to host app on IIS server.

+In/OutofProcess hosting:
+>>2 Web Servers - Internal and External Web Server.
+>>The internal web server is Kestrel
+>>External can be IIS,Nginx or Apache.

+KESTREL:
+>>Cross- Server Web Server for ASP.Net core.
+>>Kestrel can be used,by itself as an edge server.
+>>The Process used to host the app is dotnet.exe.

+Internet <--Http-->{Kestrel[dotnet.exe(Application)]}

+a).Kesrel can be used as the internet facing web server. b).Kestrel cab be used in combination with a reverse proxy.